mmolhoek/funkygps/README.md

-edit /boot/config.txt and add/change the line enable_uart=0 to enable_uart=1 (make sure it does not have the # infront...) sudo systemctl stop gpsd.socket sudo systemctl disable gpsd.socket reboot
+edit /boot/config.txt and add/change the line enable_uart=0 to enable_uart=1 (make sure it does not have the # infront...) sudo systemctl stop gpsd.socket sudo systemctl disable gpsd.socket
-#alway have to start like this when rebooted
+# edit the crontab as root
+sudo crontab -e
+# and add the following line at the end
-sudo gpsd /dev/ttyS0 -F /var/run/gpsd.sock
+@reboot /usr/sbin/gpsd /dev/ttyS0 -F /var/run/gpsd.sock
+#save and exit
+reboot
+# Login and check if the GPS is functioning
 cgps -s

-gem install nmea_plus